Pakistan vs England: Player ratings from thrilling 3-0 Test series whitewash

 England secured a historic 3-0 whitewash in Pakistan after a convincing eight-wicket victory in Karachi.
 Ben Stokes said that every player had defining moments, but how did England's squad perform over the three Tests?

-England secured a historic 3-0 whitewash over Pakistan after a convincing eight-wicket win in Karachi.
+England secured a historic 3-0 sweep over Pakistan after a convincing eight-wicket win in Karachi.

 After beating Babar Azam's side in Rawalpindi by 74 runs and in Multan by 24 runs, England beat the hosts within four days in stunning fashion, thanks to a five-for from debutant Rehan Ahmed and another superb century from Harry Brook.